 This means that the 2021 Census in England and Wales, and Northern Ireland, may include questions on sexual orientation and gender identity, which can be answered on a voluntary basis.

-The Minister for Finance and Trefnydd laid a legislative consent memorandum for the Census (Return Particulars and Removal of Penalties) Bill in the National Assembly for Wales on 15 May 2019.
-This is because the Bill makes provision in relation to Wales for any purpose within the legislative competence of the National Assembly.
+The Minister for Finance and Trefnydd laid a legislative consent memorandum for the Census (Return Particulars and Removal of Penalties) Act before the Senedd on 15 May 2019.
+This is because the Act made provision in relation to Wales for any purpose within the legislative competence of the Senedd.

-The Census (England and Wales) Order 2009 sets out who needs to complete a census and the information to be to be collected.
+The Census (England and Wales) Order 2020 sets out who needs to complete a census and the information to be to be collected.
 Welsh Ministers were formally consulted on the Census Order.
-The Order was approved by both the House of Lords and the House of Commons and was made by the Privy Council on 9 December 2009.
+The Order was approved by both the House of Lords and the House of Commons and was made by Her Majesty in Council on 20 May 2020.

-The Census (Wales) Regulations 2010 set out the operational procedures and arrangements necessary to conduct the 2011 Census.
-The Regulations also include copies of the 2011 Census questionnaires.
+The Census (Wales) Regulations 2020 set out the operational procedures and arrangements necessary to conduct the 2021 Census.
+The Regulations also include specimen copies of the 2021 Census paper questionnaires as well as descriptions of the questions and response options for the online questionnaire.